EB-5 Immigrant Investors’ Class Action Suit against Law Firms Raises Anti-SLAPP Defense

 The court specifically noted that, “[i]n the anti-SLAPP context, the critical consideration is whether the cause of action is based on the defendant’s protected free speech or petitioning activity.’”
 And the critical aspect of asserting successful claims on this issue lies in the specificity of the allegations asserted in the plaintiffs’ Complaint.
 As expressed by the court, the critical consideration is “the pleadings, and supporting and opposing affidavits stating the facts upon which the liability or defense is based.”
 In asserting these claims, “[t]he plaintiff may rely on affidavits and transcripts of testimony in court proceedings . . . .”

-Therefore, if you are involved in any representative relationship or in any civil proceedings involving the EB-5 Immigrant Investor Program, particularly for which foreign language is a factor, it is prudent to have in place certified interpretation and translation services for yourself or your clients.
+Therefore, if you are involved in any representative relationship or in any civil proceedings involving the EB-5 Immigrant Investor Program, particularly for which foreign language is a factor, or in immigration appeals it is prudent to have in place certified interpretation and translation services for yourself or your clients.
 All Language Alliance, Inc. is ready and able to provide the legal interpreting and translating services from Simplified Chinese, Vietnamese, Mongolian, Traditional Chinese, Arabic, Portuguese, Korean, Cantonese, Spanish, Mandarin Chinese, and other rare Chinese dialects and regional languages.
 Reach out to us to translate your affidavits, interrogatories, pleadings, and other relevant litigation documents from any foreign language to English, and from English to different foreign languages.
 Call us at 303-470-9555 or email us from our website at www.languagealliance.com to schedule a Mongolian interpreter, a Mandarin interpreter, a Russian interpreter, or any other language interpreter for an attorney-client meeting via video call or telephone, or to request services of an on-site in-person legal interpreter in any language.

 #alllanguagealliance #EB-5translationservices #EB5classactionlawsuit #EB5litigationtranslation #chinesetranslationservices #chinesedocumenttranslation #chinesetranslator #chineseinterpreter #POMtranslation #EB5classactiontranslation #immigrationtranslation #immigrationdocumenttranslation #legaltranslationservices #legaldocumenttranslation #mandarintranslator #mandarintranslation #cantonesetranslation #cantonesetranslator #immigrationtranslation #immigrationdocumenttranslation #chinesemandarintranslator #chinesemandarininterpreter #mongolianinterpreter